 4) Place in a child’s room that is shared.
 Use a screen between twin beds, for example, in order to create some separation and privacy.

 5) Use a screen in place of closet doors.
-If you're a DIY'er, you can even mount a screen on a sliding door mechanism.Try this hardwood Red Chamber screen to add warmth and texture.
+If you're a DIY'er, you can even mount a screen on a sliding door mechanism.The hardwood red chamber screen pictured above adds warmth and texture.

-6) Handpainted screens serve as room artwork and can add a burst of color and texture to a space.
+6) Handpainted and colorful fabric canvas screens serve as room artwork and can add a burst of color and texture to a space.

 7) Use one to create an entry space or foyer where there is none.

-We've added dozens of these screens to our product assortment over the past few weeks.
+We've added dozens of these decorative room dividers to our product assortment over the past few weeks.
 So take a look and let us know which is your favorite and how you use them in your home.